 Besides, they all taste the same, anyway.
 And there’s also something really beautiful about seeing produce laid out on the shelves with a variety of shades, shapes, and visual personalities.

-And this what I have found to enjoy at Asian markets.
+And this what I have found to enjoy in Asian markets.

 Vegan Mock Meats